 I use the latest professional-level DSLR Canon digital cameras and the only the highest quality prime lenses.
 I always have backup cameras on site, and carry lots of spare memory cards and batteries in case the need arises.

 If you would like to obtain high-resolution copies of your images and there is no holding period to receive these files, nor are you or your guests required to meet any print ordering minimums before release.
-I offer high-resolution digital images stored on a stylish elegant USB stick.
+I offer high-resolution digital images without watermarks.
 You can create prints at home, locally, or at a recommended top quality print lab.
 While Heather Parker Photography retains all copyrights to the photos, clients receive a personal use license, allowing you to create unlimited prints, anywhere you like.